 - You have a sudden burst of energy and the urge to prepare for the baby, known as “nesting”.

 What is 'a show'?

-When do you get early signs of labour?
+When will I notice early signs of labour?

-The first stage of labour — from the time your cervix starts to soften until the baby is born — can last for hours or days.
-You might not feel anything at first, although you will have more discomfort as the contractions start to become strong and regular.
+Labour varies and can start differently for different people.
+The first stage of labour, from when your cervix starts to soften until your baby is born, can last for hours or days.
+You might not feel anything at first, and experience more discomfort as the contractions become strong and regular.

 What are the signs that something is wrong?

-- a feeling of pressure in your vagina or back passage
+- you have a feeling of strong pressure in your vagina or bottom or an urge to push

 Learn more here about the development and quality assurance of healthdirect content.